 Some are meant to be great house pets from their creation, while others have different responsibilities that might make them less predictable than simple house pets.

-For sure, there are many differences and some similarities between any combination of these breeds.
+Certainly, any combination of these breeds has many differences and some similarities.
 The same is true with European dogs- or dogs from western countries.

 Check Out More Asian Dog Breeds Below: